mewmix/block-explorer/README.md

 # TENGU-Blockchain-Explorer
-Block explorer for TurtleCoin CryptoNote based cryptocurrency.
+Block explorer for Tengu CryptoNote based cryptocurrency.

+All Credits & Thanks go to TurtleCoin Developers for getting me this far.

 #### Installation

-1) It takes data from daemon turtlecoind.
+1) It takes data from daemon tengud.
 It should be accessible from the Internet.
-Run turtlecoind with open port as follows:
+Run tengud with open port as follows:
 ```bash
 ./tengud --enable-cors="*" --enable_blockexplorer --rpc-bind-ip=0.0.0.0 --rpc-bind-port=11898